-In the later part of 2021, some municipalities saw increases in traffic volumes.
-Municipalities continued to maintain service levels, but higher costs for fuel, materials, insurance and supply chains issues had an impact on municipal operating costs.
+In the later part of 2021 and into 2022, some municipalities saw increases in traffic volumes.
+Municipalities continued to maintain service levels, but higher costs for fuel, materials, insurance and supply chains issues in 2021 and 2022 had an impact on municipal operating costs.